-As the Actuary's report is based on estimates and due to timing issues, an adjustment of £36k has been made in 2022/23, (£8k in 2021/22), to bring the deficit in the Scheme based on the Actuarial figures in line with the liability related to the defined benefit pension schemes in the Balance Sheet.
-This variance has been treated as Actuarial Gains and Losses on Pension Assets and Liabilities and therefore has been included in the Liability related to the defined benefit Pension Schemes in the Balance Sheet.
+As the Actuary's report is based on estimates and due to timing issues, an adjustment of £36k has been made in 2022/23, (£8k in 2021/22), to bring the position in the Scheme based on the Actuarial figures in line with the closing position as at 31 March 2023.
+This variance has been treated as Actuarial Gains and Losses on Pension Assets and Liabilities.